 C) Just DO it: I had two dates in the can.
 They were perfect.
 We did a third date.
 The guy wouldn’t sign the release form unless the girl, my friend, would have sex with him.
 Another perfect date in the can.
 Why did I need HBO to pick me?
 PICK YOURSELF!
 I could’ve just done fifteen of those dates and I would’ve had a perfect documentary.
 Or a complete pilot that I did myself without the help of any studio.
 I no longer pitch books to publishers who might sit on them for months.
 I PICK MYSELF.
 I no longer wait for buyers to come knocking on my doors for companies.
 I make the calls and SELL my company.
 And I DUMPED any girl who I was suspicious of.

-D) Repeat: “infinite patience brings immediate results. “ This is a saying from something.
-Claudia told me.
+D) Repeat: “infinite patience brings immediate results. “ This is a saying that someone told me.
 So I don’t want to plagiarize.
 Even though I am right now.
 But, truly, deep inside, I don’t, because I wish it were my original quote.

 Einstein discovered that time is relative.
 My guess is, he was waiting for a girl to call him back when he made this discovery.
 Because everyone does run on a different schedule.
 One guy might say, “I’ll call you back tomorrow or so” and that might mean two weeks for him and it might mean fifteen minutes for you.
 And time expands exponentially the more ideas, the more choices, and the more you are capable of PICKING YOURSELF and doing also the below items.
 Infinite patience then does, surprisingly, produces IMMEDIATE results.
 I can’t describe further.
 You have to try it.
 It’s magic.